Find Medical Billing and Coding Schools in CT

 Prerequisites and Schools to Choose From

-Tips on How to Plan for Medical Coding Schools in Connecticut
+Tips on How to Plan for Medical Billing Schools in Connecticut

 The requirements for Medical Biller courses change from program to program, but the majority will have some standard ones.
 The very first is to fulfill the minimum age requirements and hold a high school diploma or equivalent.

 |CT Coding and Billing School Name and Address|

 |Branford Hall Career Institute-Branford Campus 1 Summit Place, Branford, Connecticut 06405-4103|

 |Branford Hall Career Institute-Southington Campus 35 N Main St, Southington, Connecticut 06489|